XAP-Software/XAP-Software.github.io/_posts/2022-04-06-Transaction.md

+---
-# What the difference between tx.run(CRUD Operation) and simple CRUD Operation?
+title: What the difference between tx.run(CRUD Operation) and simple CRUD Operation?
+---

 Transaction management in CAP deals with (ACID) database transactions, principle / context propagation on service-to-service calls and tenant isolation.